 CERTIFIED FINANCIAL PLANNER® Professional (CFP®)

-Earning the CFP® designation requires comprehensive training in areas including retirement planning, tax strategy, estate coordination, insurance analysis, investment management, and ethical standards.
-Glendale, AZ CFP® professionals complete extensive education, pass a comprehensive exam, meet experience requirements, and follow ongoing ethical and continuing education standards. -
+The CFP® designation reflects training across the core areas of financial planning, including retirement planning, tax considerations, estate planning, insurance analysis, investment management, and ethics.
+To serve clients in Glendale, AZ, CFP® professionals must meet strict education and experience requirements, pass a comprehensive exam, and maintain ongoing ethical and continuing education standards. -

 Accredited Investment Fiduciary® (AIF®)